QUBIP/pq-container/README.txt

 #In this container image,
 #The liboqs provider that enables PQ crypto algorithm is activated by default.
-You can use this command to test it: openssl list -providers
+#You can use this command to test it:

+openssl list -providers

 #Check the script.sh file to see how openssl keys are generated.
 #crypto policies is updated with the TEST-PQ sub policy.
-To check if, you can execute this command: update-crypto-policies --show
+To check if, you can execute this command:

+update-crypto-policies --show

 #nginx.conf file is updated to enable TLS settings on port 443.
-To test it, use the following command: openssl s_client -connect localhost:443 -tls1_3
+To test it, use the following command:
+openssl s_client -connect localhost:443 -tls1_3

-#To test OpenSSL with curl, use the following command: curl --cacert root.crt https://localhost:443/⁠
+#To test OpenSSL with curl, use the following command:

+curl --cacert root.crt https://localhost:443/
+⁠
-#To test the PQ algorithm with the oqs test server, use the folowing command: openssl s_client -connect test.openquantumsafe.org:6041 -trace
+#To test the PQ algorithm with the oqs test server, use the folowing command:

+openssl s_client -connect test.openquantumsafe.org:6041 -trace

 #Useful podman commands:

 podman image list